Hongalica/ChangeDetector/README.md

 # ChangeDetector
- Android app where detect scen cahnges in real time
+ Android app where detect scene cahnges in real time

+# Requirements
+This android app required OpenCV Manager app to be pre-installed.